Geeks in Phoenix

 Monitor: Single or multiple?

 I usually tell customers to get the largest size that space will allow.
-With the display resolutions always increasing, having a monitor that can handle them is essential.
-You will more than likely own this monitor for over a decade, so you might as well look towards any future use.
+With the display resolutions constantly increasing, having a monitor that can handle them is essential.
+You will likely own this monitor for over a decade, so you should consider any future use.

 When shopping for a monitor, you have to keep in mind how it is going to connect to your computer.
 You will need to check the available video connections on your computer and get the same type on the monitor.
 Here is a link to an article with images of the most popular video connectors.